darktjm/gamesup/README.md

 for me.
 My main issue with it at the moment is that it crashes randomly, especially when it slows down; for now, the only "fix" is to press F1 (save state) frequently, and use `ps2-rec` to recover from the backup when it crashes while saving the state.
+Then again, the GUI does provide an alternate way to load the backup, so I haven't run `ps2-rec` in a long time.

 Nintendo Handhelds
 ------------------